-At first I spent hours meal prepping several meals on Sunday.
-This was fine for the first couple Sundays, but then I started to dread it.
+At first, I spent hours meal prepping several meals on Sunday.
+This was fine for the first couple of Sundays, but then I started to dread it.
 I didn’t want to spend my Sundays cooking.

 Now I food prep.
 I prepare several food items that can be thrown together for healthy meals and snacks.
 Voila!
 Dinner isn’t stressful anymore.

 What can you change in your life to reduce stress?
 Make your list if stressors and come up with solutions.
 If you feel stuck you can ask a friend how she deals with it or Google it.

 Clutter is a big stress inducer.
 Piles of mail, things you meant to put away and didn’t, laundry…feeling stressed out yet?
 I am!

 Decluttering doesn’t have to take loads of time:

 If you can pick up and declutter a little each day, that will help.

 Coming up with solutions instead of doing the same ‘ol thing will help too.
 For example, if mail piling up is a problem, your solution could be throwing out junk mail immediately, opening the bills and putting the due date on the outside, and paying bills every Monday.
 Or if laundry piling up is a problem, doing one pile of laundry, start to finish, every day can help (Simply Clean is a great book to learn cleaning hacks).